Skip to main content

 3

-Your backend returns the token to the frontend (e.g. in the login response or via a dedicated endpoint).
+Return the token alongside the login response or expose a dedicated /me/notifizz-token endpoint.

 4